Remuneration of the board of directors

 Derogation from the guidelines

-The Board may temporarily resolve to derogate from the guidelines, in whole or in part, if in a specific case, there is special cause for the derogation and a derogation is necessary to serve the company’s This is an in-house translation.
-In case of any discrepancies between the Swedish original and this translation, the Swedish original shall prevail long-term interests, including its sustainability, or to ensure the company’s financial viability.
+The Board may temporarily resolve to derogate from the guidelines, in whole or in part, if in a specific case there is special cause for the derogation and a derogation is necessary to serve the company’s long-term interests, including its sustainability, or to ensure the company’s financial viability.
 As set out above, the remuneration committee’s tasks include preparing the Board’s resolutions in remuneration-related matters, which includes any resolutions to derogate from the guidelines.